GabrielaGodek/GabrielaGodek/README.md

 <div style="display: flex;">
 <p style="margin-right: 2em; display:inline-block; float:left">
 &nbsp;&nbsp;&nbsp;My life goal is to become an expert in my chosen field.
 For this purpose, I regularly update and expand my knowledge.
 I like getting into substantive discussions and brainstorming<br>
 &nbsp;&nbsp;&nbsp;At my current position I am mostly responsibly for creating, implement and maintaining features using JavaScript language and occasionally jQuery library.
-Futhermore one of my key responsibility is to code campaign Landing Page based on project prepared in Figma, Adobe XD or .psd format. <br>
+Furthermore one of my key responsibility is to code campaign Landing Page based on project prepared in Figma, Adobe XD or .psd format. <br>
 &nbsp;&nbsp;&nbsp;Moreover I was responsible for the implementation of the new e-commerce website.
 </p>